 To learn more about IES Abroad’s innovative theoretical and pedagogical approaches to teaching language abroad, refer to the IES Abroad MAP for Language & Intercultural Communication.

-In addition to the two week-long field trips included in this program, we offer day excursions that complement your IES Abroad courses and contribute to a general knowledge of German culture and society.
+We offer day excursions that complement your IES Abroad courses and contribute to a general knowledge of German culture and society.
 Past activities have included:

-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Berlin, it will feel like home.

 Students usually prepare their own meals at home or dine in affordable student cafeterias or restaurants.
 Meals are not included in the program fee.